 Looking Forward to a Better Policy

-We are hopeful that a new policy may actually acknowledge the needs of autistic adults.
+We feel hopeful that new policies may actually acknowledge the needs of autistic adults.
 Shockingly, the former government’s plan did not mention or allocate even one dollar of funding for adult services.
 We had a great deal of concern about this at the time the policy was being crafted, but we were shut out of consultations because our concerns didn’t fit the narrow agenda of the former government’s policymakers.

-We are also feeling ready.
+Times have changed since 2017.
 When the original OAP was being developed, A4A had not yet unified as an advocacy group and important national groups such as Autistics United Canada were never consulted.
-We have now established capacity and built partnerships with private sector and not-for-profit groups, as well as relationships with provincial and federal officials.
+We have now established capacity and built partnerships with private sector and not-for-profit groups, as well as conversations with provincial and federal officials.

-These partnerships have been a wonderful opportunity to get down to work with partners and effect change, together.
-We hope to bring some of that spirit into consulting with the new government on adult community needs.
-We have just reached out to them and hope to hear back soon.
+This means a wonderful opportunity to get down to work with partners and effect change, together.
+We hope to bring some of that spirit into consulting with the new government on autistic community needs, across all parties.

 A New Plan